 The focus of the PAIR program is to provide services to individuals with disabilities ineligible under other protection and advocacy programs, i.e., Protection and Advocacy for Individuals with Mental Illness ("PAIMI"), Protection and Advocacy for Individuals with Developmental Disabilities ("PADD"), and the Client Assistance Programs ("CAP").
 See 29 U.S.C. §794(e).
 However, federal law envisions that the PAIR will coordinate advocacy with CAP as well as the Long-term Care Ombudsman.
-The DLP will be the CAP grantee effective 10/1/12023.
+The DLP will continue as the CAP grantee.
 The DLP will coordinate all programs.